Support Market Black-Owned Businesses during Black History Month

 Banner Bags

 Robert Jones of Banner Bags has been making and selling upcycled backpacks, vinyl messenger bags, flower bags and totes since 2009.
-Find Robert in the crafts market.
+Find Robert in the Pike Place Crafts Market on Mondays and Tuesdays.

 BLMF Literary Saloon